jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Backpage

 Republicans are making the middle-class great again.
-Filled with patriots, the party is giving regular people better jobs and honest government.
+Filled with red-blooded patriots, the party is giving regular people better jobs and honest government.
 Don't be a socialist; fight with them!

 No, wait.
 The Democrats are the ones fighting for America.
-They are saving us from climate change, racism, sexism, elitism, while making sure everyone gets their fair share.
+They are saving us from climate change, racism, sexism, elitism, chauvinism while making sure everyone gets their fair share.
 Fight fascism, fight for progress!

 Our politics is filled with black and white messages like these because Left and Right ideologues keep spreading their biased stories throughout society.
 I'm sick of their toxicity.